-- 1. INDIVIDUAL: Students interact with the interactive map. - 2.
-SMALL GROUP: The teacher assigns small groups, and students interact with the map. - 3.
-WHOLE CLASS: Teacher or selected students interact with the map. - Pick a local Indigenous community or Indigenous Hall of Famer, and the teacher leads research to find the related flag. - If possible, the teacher models research by connecting with a local Indigenous community or reserve to find out which flag represents their nation. - If the teacher is not able to connect with the community or reserve, then research online to find a picture of the flag and display it on a smart board or print it for the class to see.
+- 1. INDIVIDUAL: Students interact with the interactive map that showcases Indigenous place names across what is now Canada. - 2.
+SMALL GROUP: The teacher assigns small groups, and students interact with the map that showcases Indigenous place names across what is now Canada. - 3.
+WHOLE CLASS: Teacher or selected students interact with the map. - Pick a local Indigenous community or Indigenous Hall of Famer. - Go online to research to a flag that correlates with the nation of treaty area in which an Indigenous Hall of Famer is connected with. - If possible, the teacher models research by connecting with a local Indigenous community or reserve to find out which flag represents their nation. - If the teacher is not able to connect with the community or reserve, then research online to find a picture of the flag and display it on a smartboard or print it for the class to see.